patrickmonaco/resource_diagram_plugin/README.md

 If a double click occurs in a blank area of the diagramm, a detail page in displayed with only the resource name filled.

 ## Limitations

-Doesn't work with TIMESTAMP datatype, yet
-It will be added soon.

 - VIS.js module will be in end of life status as of March 2019. https://github.com/almende/vis/issues/4259